 Johnson, Jessica Grimm "Judy"(born: 1909 - died: 2003)

 Judy Johnson is remembered as a trailblazer for African American woman in Buffalo and New York politics.
-She was secretary to the first woman elected to the Buffalo Common Council, the first woman to become Director of the License Bureau in 1965, a confidential aide to the Mayor (the first woman and African American to serve in the Mayor's inner cabinet).
-She was elected Chair of the 13th Ward Masten District Democratic Committee in 1968, and Assistant Treasurer of the New York Democratic Committee in 1973, then Treasurer in 1975.
+She was secretary to the first woman elected to the Buffalo Common Council, the first woman to become Director of the License Bureau in 1965, and a confidential aide to the Mayor (the first woman and African American to serve in the Mayor's inner cabinet).
+She was elected Chair of the 13th Ward Masten District Democratic Committee in 1968 and Assistant Treasurer of the New York Democratic Committee in 1973, then Treasurer in 1975.